 Equal opportunities can be a reality today with the help of these technological advances.
-All your jects enrolled in centers and ducativos to receive formal education shall receive adequate support according to their specific characteristics (Arnaiz, 1996); education must be tailored to everyone, otherwise we would be segregating and discriminating against students (García Pastor, 2000); From these pages we propose how necessary is a legal framework that responds to diversity, as well as functional, human and material resources to bring the theory to an educational practice accessible to all.
+All subjects enrolled in Educational Centers who receive formal education must receive adequate support according to their specific characteristics (Arnáiz, 1996); education must be tailored to everyone, otherwise we would be segregating and discriminating against students (García Pastor, 2000); From these pages we propose how necessary is a legal framework that responds to diversity, as well as functional, human and material resources to bring the theory to an educational practice accessible to all.
 We previously said Fuentes 4 Magazine, Pere Marquès Pilar Casals (2003), that educational research is an essential tool for teaching to develop and adjust to all learners; New technologies can provide this service as material capable of adapting to special educational needs, and the teachers trained in these resources will be the appropriate personnel to instruct.

 The use of new technologies for educational purposes must open new doors in the teaching-learning processes for those who use them and may obtain important benefits in education.
-Although we do not intend to cut traditional material such as textbooks, blackboards, worksheets, we must say that they are characterized by the unidirectional relationship between them and the receiver; and in favor of new technologies, we must say that a good use and knowledge of these promote two-way communication processes, for which we say that for this, both students and teachers must be trained in handling, language and ideological criticism.
+Although we do not intend to cut traditional material such as textbooks, blackboards, worksheets, we must say that these are characterized by the unidirectional relationship between them and the receiver; and in favor of new technologies, we must say that a good use and knowledge of these promote bidirectional communication processes, for which we say that for this, both students and teachers must be trained in handling, language and ideological criticism.

-In this educational context, and Fuentes 4 Magazine, Pere Marquès Pilar Casals (2003), M untaner (2000, p.
-775) exposes: "... interactivity with computer and audiovisual technologies should mean the construction of new knowledge that can be represented by different way than we are used to."

-Now, d ince in the 80s began to expand the presence in the homes of personal computers began a career of advances that had in 1990 a boost Internet penetration and that in recent years with the possibilities cell our society has changed.
+In this educational context, and Fuentes 4 Magazine, Pere Marquès Pilar Casals (2003), Muntaner (2000, p.
+775) exposes: "... interactivity with computer and audiovisual technologies should mean the construction of new knowledge that can be represented in a way different from what we are used to."
+Now, since the presence of personal computers began to expand in the 1980s, a career of advances began that had a boost in 1990 with the penetration of the Internet and that in recent years with the possibilities that our cell phones have.
+Society has changed.
 A change that should be reflected in education.
 There are many looks to be made in which, perhaps, the educational use of these tools is a very important topic, but it is not the only one.

 Let's start with initial education, where everything begins.
 The digital world is approaching these levels.
 Is it appropriate?
-Should the construction of all the competences be different?
-Families play an important role at these ages.
-Are you aware of the harm / benefits of parking your child with technological devices?
+Should the construction of all the competencies be different?
+Families play an important role in these ages.
+Are you aware of the harm/benefits of parking your child with technological devices?

 Something similar occurs in primary education.
 The media is full of news, some not so true, that in a reference country handwriting is eliminated, the fact that a public school in Madrid forces 6-year-olds to equip themselves with a 650-euro iPad, and many similar ones.
 Faced with these situations, what attitude should education take?
 At this level, the relationship with two aspects of life such as nature and art.
 Are they used?
 Are they taught?
 What role should we give to technologies in the education of a 10-year-old boy or girl?